raphaelcunha/raphaelcunha/README.md

 I'm Tech Leader, specialized in front-end development at @Luizalabs / @Novatics

-I'm love 💙 always trying to find better and more efficient ways to solve problems.
+I'm always trying to find better and more efficient ways to solve problems.

 I love to share knowledge and help people.